Building Services Engineering MSc

-Foundation course external to the School at Brunel
+Foundation course at Brunel

 These courses are approved by the Chartered Institute of Building Services Engineers (CIBSE), the Institution of Mechanical Engineers (IMechE) and the Energy Institute (EI) as appropriate additional academic study (further learning) for those seeking to become qualified to register as Chartered Engineers (CEng).

 Each module is assessed either by formal examination, written assignments or a combination of the two.
 Cut-off dates for receipt of assignments are specified at the beginning of the academic year.
 Examinations are normally taken in May.
 MSc dissertation project normally is carried out over 4 months (FT students) or one year (DL students) and it is accessed by submission of an MSc dissertation.

 Former full-time recent graduates now work in building services and construction related consultancies such as Hoare Lea, WSP Group, Faber Maunsel and Hilson Moran.
 Other employers include several County Councils within their Building Management and Environmental departments, EDF Energy, Scanska and Honeywell Control Systems.
 The course fully prepares you for work in the building services engineering field.

 The course also prepares you to carry out related academic research.
 A number of students have stayed on to carry out a PhD at Brunel University - on average one student per year is offered a PhD position.